-(1) In the event of a discharge of used oil during transportation, the transporter must take appropriate immediate action to protect human health and the environment (e.g., notify local authorities, dike the discharge area).
+(1) In the event of a discharge of used oil during transportation, the transporter shall take appropriate immediate action to protect human health and the environment (e.g., notify local authorities, dike the discharge area).

 (2) If a discharge of used oil occurs during transportation and an official (state or local government or a federal agency) acting within the scope of official responsibilities determines that immediate removal of the used oil is necessary to protect human health or the environment, that official may authorize the removal of the used oil by transporters who do not have U.S. EPA identification numbers.

-(a) Give notice, if required by 49 CFR 171.15, to the national response center (800-424-8802 or 202-426-2675); and
+(a) Give notice, if required by 49 CFR 171.15, to the "National Response Center" at 800/424-8802.

-(b) Report in writing as required by 49 CFR 171.16 to the director, office of hazardous materials regulations, materials transportation bureau, department of transportation, Washington, DC 20590; and
+(b) Report in writing as required by 49 CFR 171.16 .

-(5) A transporter must clean up any used oil discharge that occurs during transportation or take such action as may be required or approved by federal, state, or local officials so that the used oil discharge no longer presents a hazard to human health or the environment.
+(5) A transporter shall clean up any used oil discharge that occurs during transportation or take such action as may be required or approved by federal, state, or local officials so that the used oil discharge no longer presents a hazard to human health or the environment.

 [Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see rule 3745-50-11 of the Administrative Code titled "Incorporated by reference."]